CodingYue/MIT-6.824/README.md

 If we call `Done()` try to forget some operations, how can we choose correct `seq`?
 (Under the circumstance, some `seqs` are forgotten, which means we cannot compare two values.)
 Solution is that, each server maintains a `maxClientSeq map[int64]int`.
 When a request's `maxClientSeq[ClientID] <= ClientSeq`, the request has been processed, should be passed out.

+## Lab4: Sharded Key/Value Service

+More practical example than lab3 - Introduction of shard.

+### Part A: The Shard Master

+Shard Master maintains that each shard is assigned to who groups.<br>
+Shard Master should be fault tolerance.<br>

+Multiple replicas method achieves fault tolerance while paxos protocol holds consistency.<br>
+Interfaces `Join(), Leave(), Move(), Query()`.<br>

+The algorithm rebalance is that, first assign those shard which assigned group leaves to zero(invalid group).<br>
+For each shard if it it assigned to invalid or assigning group was assigend two many times(more than number of shard  / number of group),<br>
+then it should be reassigned to the group which has the minimum assigning times (one constraint is that difference should be more than 1).<br>

+### Part B: Sharded Key/Value Server

+Very tough.
+Many unexpected situations occur in last test case.

+#### State Machine Design

+    type ShardState struct {
+        maxClientSeq map[int64]int
+        database     map[string]string
+    }

+    // Server state machine
+	lastApply  int
+	shardState map[int]*ShardState
+	isRecieved map[int]bool

+I use map structure - shardState, to maintain each shard state, in other words, I group database and maxClientSeq by shard number. <br>
+This was designed for the specificated situation :

+Client A send `{APPEND x, y, ID:A, Seq:1}` to server, operation applied but client doesn't get response(unreliable). <br>
+So Client A will continously send request.
+But meanwhile, server's tick() function holds the mutex lock.<br>
+Server SA update its config, and move all (k, v) pairs to new assigning group SB without `maxClientSeq` infomations.<br>
+Server SA handles client A request, and response to client A with ErrWrongGroup.<br>
+Client A send request to SB, because SB hasn't `maxClientSeq` infomations, append was called twice.

+#### Update Config Info

+Server calls tick() every 250 ms, and attempting to update its config.<br>
+Server will ask shardmaster server: what is next config? (`Query(config.Num + 1)`)<br>
+If two configs are not identical, server try to update its config<br>
+Under the circumstances, Server X has three types: new shard assign to group which X belongs to, shard not longer assigned to that group and otherwise.<br>
+Shardmaster modification on config makes sure that a group can only be one of three types.<br>

+##### new shard assign to group which X belongs to

+Server X cannot update its config until it recieved all new shards' infomation from other group.<br>
+So `isRecieved map[int]bool` records whether shard has been recieved.<br>
+If not recieved, then exit tick().<br>
+Just because `isRecieved` will only be updated in `Apply()` function, before whole process, server X must get newest State Machine (propose a new `Get() Opeartion`)

+##### shard not longer assigned to that group

+Server sends its shard infomation to other groups.
+Also, need to update its state machine, propose a new `Get()`.

+#### Other Details.

+If duplicated request was sending to server, server must response will SUCCESS message to client.<br>
+Because, an operation possibly successfully was applied but server didn't response with SUCCESS message (unreliable).
+Under this circumstance, server meets the same operation should response SUCCESS message otherwise client cannot move on.